smii/APC_64_40_11/README.md

 # APC_64_40_11

-Remote script for the Akai APC40 with Ableton Live 11 based on APC_40_9 Remote script.
+Remote script for the Akai APC40 with Ableton Live 11 and 12 based on APC_40_9 Remote script.
 Bumped the remote script version to Ableton Live 11 by converting the whole codestack from Python 2 to 3.

 Below  you can find the original README with some minor changes regarding versioning of Ableton.